 What is the breakdown of police stops by race and gender?

+How do race and gender predict the likelihood of a traffic stop?

 We were interested in doing a bivariate analysis of police stops using demographic indicators already in the data, such as the person’s perceived gender and perceived race by the officer responding.
 A few interesting notes: the highest combination was black males, at 26.7% of all police stops, followed by white males with 17.5% of all police stops.
 Throwing out likely noise data with unknown gender/unknown race, the next highest combination was white women at 9.2%.
 Again, without having a representative sample of drivers, this information is less actionable and we are cautious to draw conclusions without adding additional factors.